Bare king: Contemporary

 Under modern rules, a player with a bare king does not automatically lose and may continue playing.
 A bare king can never give check, however, and can therefore never deliver a checkmate or win the game.
-A bare king can in some situations play to a draw, such as by stalemate or if the opponent of a bare king oversteps the time limit.
+A bare king can in some situations play to a draw, such as by stalemate, capturing the opponent's pieces to reduce his advantage to an unwinnable one or if the opponent of a bare king oversteps the time limit.
 If both players are left with a bare king, the game is immediately drawn.
 Similarly, if one player has only a king and either a bishop or a knight while the opponent has a bare king, the game is immediately drawn.